leocrantunes/NodejsShopifyWebApp/README.md

 # NodejsShopifyWebApp

-Sample Shopify App with Node.js and React
+Sample Shopify App with Node.js and React.

-Followed tutorial available at [link]( https://developers.shopify.com/tutorials/build-a-shopify-app-with-node-and-react)
+This application was made following the tutorial available [here]( https://developers.shopify.com/tutorials/build-a-shopify-app-with-node-and-react).